-Brighter Futures is being funded by the Gloucestershire Police and Crime Commissioner Fund, Gloucester City Homes, Santander Foundation, the Langdale Trust, the Winstones Charitable Trust, the D'Oyly Carte Charitable Trust, Thames Water Community Fund, Gloucestershire High Sheriffs' Fund, The Rowlands Trust, the Rotary in Gloucester and the Statham Family Charitable Trust.
+Brighter Futures is being funded by the Gloucestershire Police and Crime Commissioner Fund, Morrisons Foundation, Gloucester City Homes, Santander Foundation, the Langdale Trust, the Winstone Charitable Trust, the D'Oyly Carte Charitable Trust, Thames Water Community Fund, Gloucestershire High Sheriffs' Fund, The Rowlands Trust, the Rotary in Gloucester and the Statham Family Charitable Trust.

 Wild for Nature

 Our Wild for Nature project is a new nationally-innovative project which aims to help women with multiple and complex needs, whose disadvantage means that accessing nature is difficult.
 This new approach uses the restorative benefits of helping wildlife to support people create a better future for themselves and their families through creative contact with wild places.
 We will run a series of fully funded 6 day courses to connect people to their local countryside.
 The courses will improve their wellbeing and relationships and help them to access other support and courses, including volunteering opportunities with us and other local organisations.